ft-interactive/g-legend/README.md

   .call(myLegend)
 ```

 Add these settings to set up your legend.
-The default for what the legend draws are your seriesNames.
-You can change this to whatever you want to,
+The default for what the legend draws are your seriesNames, however you can change this to whatever you want to,

 ```
 myLegend